cloudnative-pg/postgres-trunk-containers/README.md

 If you're interested in testing a PostgreSQL patch from a Commitfest in Kubernetes with CloudNativePG, you can fork this project on GitHub.
-Then, run the designated workflow called "Container Images from Commitfest patch" from the "Actions" menu, entering the Commitfest ID and patch ID.
+Then, run the designated workflow called "Container Images from Commitfest patch" from the "Actions" menu, entering the Commitfest Patch ID.

 The action summary provides all the details you need to effectively use the image.